-This Toasted Coconut Chocolate Ice Cream Cake is the stuff ice cream dreams are made of!
-The chocolate cake is moist and so chocolatey and the coconut ice cream is full of flavor and so refreshing!
+This Toasted Coconut Chocolate Ice Cream Cake is what dreams are made of!
+The chocolate cake is moist and rich, and the coconut ice cream is full of flavor and so refreshing!
 It’s the perfect way to enjoy the summer!

 - 1 cup (130g) all purpose flour

 - 6 tbsp (43g) Hershey’s Special Dark Cocoa

 - 1/2 cup (120ml) hot coffee

 - 6 tbsp (90ml) milk

 - 6 tbsp (90ml) vegetable oil

 - 3/4 tsp vanilla extract

 - 12 oz (339g) cream cheese, room temperature